AmarenderReddy1611/MySeleniumProject/README.md

-This is a maven based selenium project in which we are using Page object Model with data driven approach
+This is a maven based selenium project in which we are using Page Object Model with data driven approach